YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 VERMISMATCH, Attempt to access xxxx with version yyyy, while already using zzzz

-Run Time Error: This indicates that two different versions of YottaDB/GT.M attempted to access the same database at the same time.
+Run Time Error: This indicates that two different versions of YottaDB attempted to access the same database at the same time.

-Action: Update YottaDB/GT.M so that both systems use the same version of YottaDB/GT.M.
+Action: Update YottaDB so that both systems use the same version of YottaDB.

 -------------------
 VERSION